SaraIsachari/K2View-Academy/academy/Training_Level_1/99_Broadway/02_broadway_training_syllabus.md

 #### **DAY 2 – Morning**

-- Common use cases: DB, Files, Parsers
+- Common use cases: DB files and parsers
-  - Use case 1: manipulating data and loading it to a DB, parsing and manipulating files and tables
+  - Use case 1: Manipulating data and loading it to a DB, parsing and manipulating files and tables
-  - Use case 2: subscribing to a Kafka topic and writing it to a file
+  - Use case 2: Subscribing to a Kafka topic and writing it to a file

 #### **DAY 2 – Afternoon**

 - Actors
-  - Edit Actor's input and output, editing a schema, adding a remark
+  - Editing an Actor's input and output, editing a schema, adding a remark
   - Actors input and output types
-  - Writing JavaScript code in Actor
+  - Writing JavaScript code in an Actor
   - Dynamic Actors
 - Editing Actors using Fabric interfaces and functions
 - Data inspection